Code of Student Conduct

 - Violation of Law

-Any person may report a student suspected of violating this Code of Student Conduct to the Vice President of Academic Affairs (for academic misconduct) or the Director of Student Affairs (for non-academic misconduct), or their designees, who will review the reported allegation to determine the appropriate action to be taken.
-Reports should be made within a reasonable time after the alleged incident.
+Any person may report a student suspected of violating this Code of Student Conduct to the Vice President of Academic Affairs (for undergraduate academic violations), Graduate Chair of the Department (for graduate academic violations), or the Director of Student Affairs (for non-academic violations) or their designees, who will review the reported allegation to determine the appropriate action to be taken.
+Reports should be made within a reasonable time of the alleged violation.
 Disciplinary action may be pursued if there is enough information available to substantiate the reported conduct.

-If information is discovered alleging that a graduate of the College engaged in Code misconduct at the time he or she was a student, a report shall be made to the Vice President of Academic Affairs (for academic misconduct) or the Director of Student Affairs (for non-academic misconduct), who shall determine the procedures to follow and the appropriate sanction.
+If information is discovered alleging that a past student of the College committed a Code violation at the time he or she was a student, a report shall be made to the Vice President of Academic Affairs (for undergraduate academic violations), Graduate Chair of the Department (for graduate academic violations), or the Director of Student Affairs (for non-academic violations), who shall determine the procedures to follow and the appropriate sanction.

-Whether to impose sanctions turns on the nature and severity of the underperformance or violation, as well as the student’s demeanor and disciplinary history.
+Whether to impose sanctions turns on the nature and severity of the conduct as well as the student’s demeanor and disciplinary history.
 Types of sanctions that may be imposed in accordance with this Code of Student Conduct are as follows:

 - Revocation of scholarship